Things To Do In The Soča Valley, Slovenia

 The Mangart Bike Race is a traditional event that takes place every August.
 The road was built in 1938 by Italian soldiers.
 The saddle represents a good starting point to ascend Mount Mangart.
 The saddle provides a fine view of the Mangart Lakes and rich flora and fauna, primarily marmots, sheep, and choughs.

-Bovec serves as a center of the Upper Soča Valley and attracts mostly sports enthusiasts, who can engage in all sorts of activities, including kayaking, rafting, canyoning, and, most recently, ziplining.
+The town of Bovec serves as a center of the Upper Soča Valley.
+It attracts mostly sports enthusiasts, who can engage in all sorts of activities, including kayaking, rafting, canyoning, and, most recently, ziplining.

 Located just 18 kilometers from Bovec is Krn Lake, Slovenia’s largest alpine lake.

 The glacial lake lies under Mount Krn (2244 m).
-The lake measures almost 400 meters in length, 150 meters in width, and is almost 17 meters deep.
+The lake measures almost 400 meters in length, 150 meters in width, and is nearly 17 meters deep.

 Bathing in the lake is prohibited to maintain the lake’s ecosystem.
 There are about 40 plant and 24 animal species living in the lake.
-It will take you about two and a half hours to reach the lake and enjoy the stunning view of Mount Krn and the surrounding peaks.
+Reaching the lake and enjoying the stunning view of Mount Krn and the surrounding peaks will take about two and a half hours.

 The Napoleon Bridge, which should not be confused with the bridge in Kobarid, is an important architectural landmark built during Napoleon’s conquests, hence the name.